-Like buchu and uva ursi, corn silk is another herb that can be taken as a tea to soothe and treat the symptoms of UTIs.
+Like buchu and uva ursi, corn silk (Zea mays) is another herb that can be taken as a tea to soothe and treat the symptoms of UTIs.

 This pale yellow tea is also safe for children to use and has a mild diuretic effect.

-Corn silk is best used in combination with other stronger antiseptic herbs to treat bladder infections but it will provide effective symptom relief from burning and pain associated with a urinary tract infection.
+Corn silk is best used in combination with other stronger antiseptic herbs to treat bladder infections, but it will provide adequate symptom relief from burning and pain associated with a urinary tract infection.

-Also known as varuna, this Indian tree grows along river banks in many parts of India.
+Also known as varuna (Crataeva nurvala), this Indian tree grows along river banks in many parts of India.
 The bark is mostly used and contains saponins, flavonoids, and plant sterols.

 Its use in the natural treatment of urinary tract infections is recorded as far back as the 8th century and in later times has been used to treat kidney stones.

-Crataeva is a key herb in the treatment of chronic or recurrent bladder infections and should be used in combination with urinary tract antiseptics.
+Crataeva is an essential herb in the treatment of chronic or recurrent bladder infections and should be used in combination with urinary tract antiseptics.

-The tonic effect on the bladder will decrease the residual volume of urine and assist the effective removal of micro-organisms from the bladder.
-In turn, this decreases the risk of chronic infection or re-infection.
+The tonic effect on the bladder will decrease the residual volume of urine and assist in the effective removal of micro-organisms from the bladder.
+In turn, this reduces the risk of chronic infection or re-infection.

 The root of the plant contains allyl isothiocyanate (AITC), a substance with a strong antimicrobial effect.